Overland Track: Sights

-Walking Route
+Walking route

-The walk covers 65 km with most walkers covering approximately 12 km per day and staying over nights in and around the main huts.
+The walk covers 65 km, with most walkers covering approximately 12 km per day and staying over nights in and around the main huts.
 Public huts have room for 16-36 people, and there are numerous platformed tent sites around the areas.
 There are also private huts for guided tours.

 The track is mostly well defined and adequately marked.
 The track condition, however, varies greatly.
-There are long sections of duckboard (boardwalk) which consist of split logs embedded in the ground, held together with wire and nails.
+There are long sections of duckboard (boardwalk), which consist of split logs embedded in the ground, held together with wire and nails.
 Where there is no duckboard, the conditions can sometimes be very muddy.
 In winter, the mud is frozen solid early in the morning, however offsetting this is the problem of slippery ice on the duckboard.
 The mud is not nearly as frequent or deep as hikes in the southwest, due mainly to the duckboard.

 Inexperienced walkers are advised to undertake the walk in summer when the days are longer and the weather milder.
-During this time the number of visitors is controlled by the 'Overland Pass' a limited number of which are available, with revenue going towards maintaining the track and visitors must walk from the north to south.
+During this time the number of visitors is controlled by the "Overland Pass" a limited number of which are available, with revenue going towards maintaining the track.
+Visitors must walk from the north to south.
 The walk is not challenging provided that walkers are adequately prepared with proper equipment.
 The track is covered by the Tasmap Cradle Mountain – Lake St Clair 1:100000 map.